Danny Green (basketball): 2013–18: First championship and final years with Spurs

 On April 11, 2014, Green scored a career-high 33 points in a 112–104 win over the Phoenix Suns.
 On June 15, 2014, Green won his first NBA championship after the Spurs defeated the Miami Heat 4 games to 1 in the 2014 NBA Finals.
 In doing so, Green joined Michael Jordan and James Worthy as the third Tar Heel to win both the NCAA and NBA championship.

 On December 19, 2014, Green scored a season-high 27 points in the 119–129 triple overtime loss to the Portland Trail Blazers.
 On April 12, 2015, Green recorded 3 three-pointers against the Phoenix Suns to set a franchise record for the most three-pointers in a season at 191.

 On July 14, 2015, Green re-signed with the Spurs to a reported four-year, $45 million contract.
 On January 6, 2016, Green hit two three-pointers against the Utah Jazz, giving him 662 with San Antonio to surpass Bruce Bowen (661) for second in franchise history.

 On November 9, 2016, Green made his season debut for San Antonio, scoring eight points against the Houston Rockets in his return from a strained left quadriceps.
 At the season's end, he was named to the NBA All-Defensive Second Team.

-On December 28, 2017, against the New York Knicks, Green became the 127th player in league history to reach 900 career 3-pointers.
+On December 28, 2017, against the New York Knicks, Green became the 127th player in league history to reach 900 career three-pointers.

 Toronto Raptors (2018–2019)

 On July 18, 2018, Green and teammate Kawhi Leonard were traded to the Toronto Raptors in exchange for DeMar DeRozan, Jakob Pöltl and a protected 2019 first round draft pick.
-On November 10, 2018, in a 128–112 win over the New York Knicks, Green reached 1,000 3-pointers for his career.
-On December 14, he had 19 points and 11 rebounds while matching his season high with five 3-pointers in a 128–122 loss to the Portland Trail Blazers.
-On January 19, he had a season-high 24 points and set a franchise record for 3-pointers in a quarter with seven in the third, as the Raptors beat the Memphis Grizzlies 119–90.
+On November 10, 2018, in a 128–112 win over the New York Knicks, Green reached 1,000 three-pointers for his career.
+On December 14, he had 19 points and 11 rebounds while matching his season high with five three-pointers in a 128–122 loss to the Portland Trail Blazers.
+On January 19, he had a season-high 24 points and set a franchise record for three-pointers in a quarter with seven in the third, as the Raptors beat the Memphis Grizzlies 119–90.
 With 21 points in the third, he fell one shy of Kyle Lowry's franchise record for a quarter.
-Green also matched a career high with eight 3s for the game.
+Green also matched a career high with eight threes for the game.
 On April 1, he scored a season-high 29 points in a 121–109 win over the Orlando Magic.
 Green helped the Raptors reach the 2019 NBA Finals, where they defeated the Golden State Warriors in six games, with Green earning his second NBA championship.